-Soil Association Certification has launched an Organic Beauty and Wellbeing Market Report which dives into key trends and consumer mindset.
+Soil Association Certification has launched an Organic Beauty and Wellbeing Market Report which dives into key sustainable beauty trends and consumer mindset.

 Here's what's happening for organic beauty and wellbeing brands in 2022.

 Soil Association Certification has released an Organic Beauty and Wellbeing Market Report for 2022, detailing the progress of the industry through the pandemic and what it forecasts for the year ahead.

 This comes as a survey found that “48% of consumers are now more concerned about the environment than prior to the pandemic and 55% are more likely to purchase environmentally friendly products.”

 Here are some quick findings from the report and what they mean for organic beauty and wellbeing going forward.